 Today we’re going to tackle a common trick that scammers use to get you to look at emails.
 It’s called spoofing.
 Spoofing is when you make an email, message, or phone call appear to come from a legitimate account or phone number.

 To be clear, you don’t need to hack an account or have any access to it in order to spoof it.
 You just need to know the email address, the name of the person, or the phone number.
 A spoofer could send an email that says it’s from the IRS, Microsoft, your bank, or even your own email address.
 Here’s how to check where that email is really coming from.
 I’ll show you using some popular services, but the technique is pretty similar from email to email.
-If you’re using Outlook online, click the drop-down arrow next to the Forward and Reply buttons in the message and choose View message source from the menu.
+If you’re using Outlook online, click the three-dot iconar next to the Forward and Reply buttons in the message and choose View from the menu.
+Then click on View message source.

 Scroll down through the full header and look for the words From.
 Does the From match the Reply to?